Table of Contents

-The dynamic tree in Jitter holds instances which implement the IDynamicTreeProxy interface.
-The main task of the tree is to efficiently determine if a proxy’s axis-aligned bounding box is overlapping with the axis-aligned bounding box of any other proxy in the world.
-In a naive implementation this requires O(n)\mathcal{O}\left(n\right) operations (checking for an overlap with every of the n1n-1 entities).
-The tree structure does accelerate this to O(log(n))\mathcal{O}\left(\mathrm{log}(n)\right).
+The dynamic tree holds instances which implement the IDynamicTreeProxy interface.
+Its main task is to efficiently determine if a proxy's axis-aligned bounding box overlaps with the axis-aligned bounding box of any other proxy in the world.
+A naive implementation requires \(\mathcal{O}\left(n\right)\) operations (checking for an overlap with every of the \(n-1\) entities).
+The tree structure accelerates this to \(\mathcal{O}\left(\mathrm{log}(n)\right)\).
 Since proxies are dynamic and can move, the tree must be continuously updated.
-To less frequently trigger updates, entities are enclosed within slightly larger bounding boxes than their actual size.
+To trigger updates less frequently, entities are enclosed within slightly larger bounding boxes than their actual size.
 This bounding box extension is defined by the Velocity property of the IDynamicTreeProxy interface.

 img alt